This website uses cookies to ensure you get the best experience on our website. Learn more

 About Basecamp Leopard Hill

-Opened in 2018, Basecamp Leopard Hill is the newest and most luxurious of the Basecamp Foundation’s safari ...
+Opened in 2018, Basecamp Leopard Hill is one of the newest and most luxurious of the Basecamp Foundation’s ...

-We really liked Basecamp Leopard Hill when we visited in 2019.
-It’s very comfortable and certainly has all the appearance of a luxury safari camp.
-We loved the quiet, secluded location and we think it offers excellent value for money, too.
+We really liked Basecamp Leopard Hill during our last visit.
+It’s very comfortable and certainly has all the appearance of a luxury safari camp, with fun added features such as the bedroom's retractable roofs.
+We loved the quiet, secluded location and think it offers excellent value for money, too.
 What it perhaps lacks is the refinement and finesse of higher-end properties.
-However it’s a great choice if you’re looking for a stylish safari camp without a very high price tag.
+However it’s a great choice if you’re looking for a stylish safari camp without a very high price tag, and are looking for a peaceful atmosphere and relaxed pace.

 Accommodation